 These instructions relate to the strength of a trademark in the likelihood of confusion context.
 For strength of trademark analysis in the context of a mark validity determination, see Instruction 15.10 (Infringement—Elements—Validity—Unregistered Mark—Distinctiveness).
 Modify this instruction as necessary in any case involving service marks, collective trade or service marks, or certification trade or service marks, by inserting such terms in lieu of the word “trademark.”
 An adjustment will also be necessary when the mark consists of a designation other than a word, such as an image, package appearance, or the shape of a product.

 This instruction uses a two-prong test of mark strength.
-See One Industries, LLC v.
+See One Indus., LLC v.
 Jim O’Neal Distrib., Inc., 578 F.3d 1154, 1164 (9th Cir.
 2009) (noting that after placing mark on spectrum of distinctiveness, “[t]he second step is to determine the strength of this mark in the marketplace”); Pom Wonderful LLC v.
 Hubbard, 775 F.3d 1118, 1126-27 (9th Cir.
-2014) (“To determine the strength of Pom Wonderful’s ‘POM’ mark, we begin by placing it on the conceptual distinctiveness spectrum ….
+2014) (“To determine the strength of Pom Wonderful’s ‘POM’ mark, we begin by placing it on the conceptual distinctiveness spectrum . . .
 [W]e next consider whether the ‘POM’ mark has achieved sufficient marketplace recognition to transform it into a strong mark.” (citations omitted)); 2 J. Thomas McCarthy, McCarthy on Trademarks and Unfair Competition § 11:83 (5th ed.
 2019).

-This instruction supplements Instruction 15.18 (Infringement—Elements—Likelihood of Confusion—Factors—Sleekcraft Test) by explaining how one Sleekcraft factor–strength of mark–is determined and describing the traditional spectrum of marks.
+This instruction supplements Instruction 15.18 (Infringement—Elements—Likelihood of Confusion—Factors—Sleekcraft Test) by explaining how one Sleekcraft factor—strength of mark—is determined and describing the traditional spectrum of marks.
 See, e.g., Two Pesos, Inc. v.
 Taco Cabana, Inc., 505 U.S. 763, 768 (1992) (“Marks are often classified in categories of generally increasing distinctiveness; following the classical formulation . . . they may be (1) generic; (2) descriptive; (3) suggestive; (4) arbitrary; or (5) fanciful.”); Surfvivor Media, Inc. v.
 Survivor Prods., 406 F.3d 625, 631-32 (9th Cir.
 2005) (noting that trademarks are divided into five categories: arbitrary, fanciful, suggestive, descriptive, and generic); E. & J. Gallo Winery v.
 Gallo Cattle Co., 967 F.2d 1280, 1291 (9th Cir.
 1992) (holding that strength of mark is determined by its placement on continuum of marks from “generic,” afforded no protection; through “descriptive” or “suggestive,” given moderate protection; to “arbitrary” or “fanciful,” awarded maximum protection).
 See also U.S. Patent & Trademark Office v.
-Booking.com B.V., 140 S. Ct.
-2298, 2307-08 (2020) (rejecting proposition that combining generic term with “.com” yields generic composite).
+Booking.com B.V., 591 U.S. 549, 560-64 (2020) (rejecting proposition that combining generic term with “.com” yields generic composite).

 The examples of the multiple uses of the word “apple” given in this instruction when used on a variety of different products are from 2 J. Thomas McCarthy, McCarthy on Trademarks and Unfair Competition § 11:71 (5th ed.
 2019).